Tlim07/Video-Game-Sales/README.md

 Case Study

-Publisher wants to know what which genre made the most sales in each country
+Publisher wants to know which genre made the most sales in each country
 - North America
 - Europe
 - Japan